Central Tramway Company, Scarborough: Operations

 Between 1931 and 1932 Hudswell Clarke and Company of Leeds converted the system to AC power with the installation of a new 60 horse power motor underneath the top station, during this time they also relaid the track, and rebuilt the carriage frames with new wooden carriages being supplied by Plaxtons.

 Further changes occurred during the second half of the 20th century.
 In 1967 a solid reinforced concrete foundation was laid under the track (still visible today), with the exception of the top 30 yd.
 In 1975 a significant fire at the Olympia Amusement site damaged one of the carriages and tracks.
 Two new aluminium carriages were supplied by George Neville Truck Equipment of Kirkby in Ashfield.

 The future of the Tramway was further put in jeopardy in 1976 when pile driving at the new Olympia Amusement site caused cracking and damage to the concrete foundation supporting the track.
 The Tramway did not operate for a full year, while repairs were made.
 The company took the contractors to court and won full compensation for the remedial work and all consequential losses.

 In 2009 the company installed a fully automated drive system, with a new 60 horse power electric motor with the objective of enabling a smooth acceleration and deceleration into and out of the stations.
 This automation took away dependency on manual driving, and consequently improved the safe operation of the facility.
 In 2016, the Company installed a new hydraulic disc brake, manufactured by Twiflex Ltd.

 Between 2012 and 2020 the Central Tramway underwent a significant refurbishment of the interior and exterior of the Station buildings.
 These works were based on a report commissioned by the company from local architects, Denton and Denton in 2011.
 The report recommended the company make more of the many Victorian period features still in operation.

-The result was a return to the burgundy and cream livery and the installation of several distinctive features, these included large murals on the upper and bottom station walls, the clock tower and stained glass panels above the driver's booth.
+The result was a return to the burgundy and cream livery and the installation of several distinctive features, these included the clock tower and stained glass panels above the driver's booth.
+Two large murals were also painted on the bottom and upper station walls, the latter being a modern homage to 1930s railway posters designed by local artist-designer Adrian Riley (Electric Angel Design).

 In July 2012, The Mayor of the Borough of Scarborough, Councillor Helen Mallory unveiled a Scarborough Civic Society Heritage Blue plaque to acknowledge the contribution of the Central Tramway to Scarborough's social and industrial heritage.
 This can now be seen above the entrance to the café at the top station.